Aevarkan/WorldEdit-BE-Docs/docs/usage/brushes.md

 # Brushes

 Brush tools are a more specific set of tools.
 They're meant to sculpt, shape and paint the world.
 You can bind a brush to almost any vanilla item, as long as you are holding it.
 For example, `;brush sphere log 5` Binds a sphere brush to the item you're holding.
+If you bind to an item with existing use, like a fishing rod, holding down the brush will allow you to brush in strokes.

 You can unbind a brush from an item with `;brush none`.